North Korean Currency

 On the back is the International Friendship Exhibition in Mt.
 Myohyang.

 This is where all of the gifts from foreign countries to the leadership are kept.
-It's a massive building inside a mountain, and houses hundreds of thousands of gifts from around the world.
+It's a massive building inside a mountain, and houses thousands of gifts from around the world, well worth a visit if you are short on ideas for your odd relations next birthday.